MasterKale/Docker-Django/README.md

 ### docker-compose.yml

-Compose is tasked with spinning up two containers: one for PostgreSQL, and the above container for Django.
-Right now it just transparently forwards port 8000 for testing.
-The container's `command` can be easily updated to run the server as a WSGI application.
+Compose is tasked with spinning up three containers: one for PostgreSQL, the above container for Django, and one for Redis.
+Right now Compose transparently forwards port 8000 for testing.
+The `web` container's `command` can be easily updated to run the Django server as a WSGI application.

 ### requirements.txt

-A barebones Django + PostgreSQL app can be started with just two Python packages: `Django`, and `psycopg2`.
+Includes the PyPI packages needed to make Django, Postgre, and Redis work together.

 ## Directions